Celebrity influence in politics: Social media celebrities

 Social media has risen as a platform for stardom utilized by average individuals.
 Many teenagers, children, and adults have amassed a public following on platforms such as TikTok and YouTube.
 YouTube, for example, is believed to have accumulated over 2 billion users in 2025, globally.

 This statistic alone depicts the number of people that such an app reaches, being an easy target for those who aim to grow a platform, create content, and/or exert a message for viewers.
 These platforms have even given names to such stars who have received a large amount of media attention.
 A name that has become increasingly infamous across all platforms (Facebook and Amazon Prime Video included) is MrBeast, a multimillionaire YouTuber- originally- who recently publicly bidded to buy platform TikTok during the 2025 ban of the app in America.
 Despite his attempts being unsuccessful, it is clear that social media is built from an astounding number of users that the public are influenced by every video they consume.
-These video sharing applications allow for content to be uploaded and enjoyed by the public, even reposted on multiple apps.
+These video sharing applications allow for content to be uploaded and enjoyed by the public, even re·posted on multiple apps.
 This consistent exposure to the public has allowed some social media niche stars to become public celebrities: starring in films, shows, for example, Addison Rae starring in Netflix movie 'He's All That'.